Kerbalism/Kerbalism/docs/habitat.rst

 Comforts
 --------
-Comforts are provided by some vessel conditions, or by parts implementing the *Comfort* module.
+Comforts are provided by some vessel conditions, and parts implementing the `Comfort <modders/modules.html#comfort>`_ module.

 +-------------+---------------------------------------------------------------+---------------+
 | COMFORT     | CONDITION                                                     | PART          |